So you need to create your very first project charter but you don’t know where to start.

 - Keep all project elements aligned with your goals and business strategy

-I’m going to show you how this document can help you and exactly what steps you should take to build a great first project charter.
+I’m going to show you how this document can help you and exactly what steps you should take to create a great first project charter.

 - What is a Project Charter?